vvoland/UnityEngineAnalyzer/readme.md

 - It doesn't have rules for all of [Mono's AOT Limitations](https://developer.xamarin.com/guides/ios/advanced_topics/limitations/)
 - IL2CPP might change the limitations of AOT compilation

-Below is a sample of all the rules available in this analyzer

 ```C#
 // AOT0001: System.Runtime.Remoting is not suppported